Have you ever heard of Black Box? If yes then it may be about the Black Box in an airplane. But as the title says nowadays cars also have a black box.

-In-car, these devices are referred to as event data recorders and also track everything from speed before an accident to the driver was wearing a seat belt or not at that time.
+In-car, these devices are called event data recorders and track everything from speed before an accident to whether the driver was wearing a seat belt or not at that time.

 This device is available in many recent cars.
 It comes with a GPS unit.
 The main feature of the system is that it records vehicle location with time, detects motion, and tracks driving behavior.
 It also checks your road condition whether you are driving on a smooth or rough road.

-When a car accident occurs, the Black Box will record the car’s driving speed, engine speed, brake application, the force of the accident, and more.
-These records will inform how was the driver reacting before and during the accident.
+When a car accident occurs, the Box will record the car’s driving speed, engine speed, brake application, the force of the accident, and more.
+These records will inform how the driver reacted before and during the accident.

 What are the similarities between car and airplane Black Box?

-Here we will see how car and airplane Black Box have similarities in them in terms of features.
+Here we will see how car and airplane Black Box have similarities in terms of features.

-- Many of the car Black Boxes send the detail of the accident to the server or the app but airplane Black Boxes don’t have such technology.
+- Many of the car Black Boxes send the details of the accident to the server or the app but airplane Black Boxes don’t have such technology.

-- When car accidents occur, the Black Box captures data for an average of 5 seconds, meanwhile in an airplane the Black Box stores large information on a memory chip.
+- When car accidents occur, the Black Box captures data for an average of 5 seconds, meanwhile, in an airplane, the Flight Recorder stores large information on a memory chip.

-- The car Black Box can not sustain underwater but the airplane Black Box has an underwater location beacon (signal) that can send signals for 1 month from 20,000 feet.
+- The car Flight Recorder can not sustain underwater but the airplane Flight Recorder has an underwater location beacon (signal) that can send signals for 1 month from 20,000 feet.

-- The car Black Box can send real-time data of the location, driving behavior, and more while the airplane Black Box is not useful when the plane is in motion.
+- The car Flight Recorder can send real-time data of the location, driving behavior, and more while the airplane Flight Recorder is not useful when the plane is in motion.

 Thus the details above prove that they are different but have many features in common.
 They both have the importance of their own and understanding them was important and so we have gathered brief information about the Black Box.